bendavieshe3/draw-things-tool/README.md

 ### Running Tests

-I use eslint to find issues in my javascript.
+I use [ESLint](https://eslint.org) to find issues in my javascript.

 To install: